 - Much of your original formatting (font, bolding, bullets, subscript, superscript) will be lost when you cut and paste (see Formatting below).

-If your submission option supports application previewing before submission (e.g., ASSIST – Preview Application; Workspace – Grantor Image), then use that feature to check your data entry.
-You can then make any necessary adjustments to your application to make it look the way you want it to.
+- If your submission option supports application previewing before submission (e.g., ASSIST – Preview Application; Workspace – View Application/Grantor Image), then use that feature to check your data entry.
+You can then make any necessary adjustments.

 - Our application form instructions explicitly indicate the allowable character limit for each text field.